 - International excellence and wider participation in science and research

 - A labour market for all, using resources of longer lives

-Education policy issues – Ms Aļona Babiča, Department of Policy Initiatives and Development (+371 67047703, email@example.com).
+Education policy issues – Ms Aļona Babiča, Department of Policy Initiatives and Development, Ministry of Education and Science (+371 67047703, email@example.com).

 Science and innovation policy issues – Mr Kaspars Karolis, Department of Higher Education, Science and Innovation, Ministry of Education and Science (+371 67047996, firstname.lastname@example.org).